Supergiovane/node-red-contrib-tts-ultimate/README.md

 Select the CONFIG NODE, a config with your Amazon AWS or Gootle TTS credentials, as stated above.

 **Voice**<br/>
 Select your preferred voice.
 If you use Amazon, Polly voices will be displayed.
-If yoyu use Google TTS, google voices will be displayed.
+If you use Google TTS, google voices will be displayed.

 **Sonos Volume** <br/>
 set the preferred TTS volume, from "0" to "100" (can be overridden by passing <code>msg.volume="40";</code> to the node)